-It's never too late to make a change
+It's never too late to make a change, and start a new career

 Everyone has their own reasons for starting afresh.
-Before you take that leap, examine what it is that's pushing you forward.
-There could be any number of reasons you wish to switch things up - here are a few of the most common complaints people have before leaving their current job:
+Before you take that leap towards finding a new career, examine what it is that's pushing you forward.
+There could be any number of reasons you wish to switch things up – here are a few of the most common complaints people have before leaving their current job:

 -